ethanjli/liquid-handling-robotics/docs/source/messages/board.rst

 - **Semantics** for child channels documented below.
 - **Semantics** for BuiltinLED channel: READ/WRITE + Actions

   - **WRITE+READ+Actions command**: If the payload is `1`, the peripheral will set the built-in LED to HIGH and send a READ response.
 If the payload is `0`, the peripheral will set the built-in LED to LOW and send a READ response.
+If the payload is either `0` or `1` and the built-in LED was blinking, this command will interrupt the blinking first, so that a READ command on the BuiltinLED/Blink channel will return `0`.
 Otherwise, the peripheral will send a READ response and do nothing.
   - **READ response**: The peripheral sends a response on the BuiltinLED channel with payload `1` if the built-in LED is HIGH and `0` if the built-in LED is LOW.
   - **Actions**: If the WRITE+READ+ACTIONS command has a valid payload, the peripheral will set the state of the built-in LED accordingly.